 “Menopause isn’t a disease.
 It’s a natural phase of a woman’s life cycle,” Dr. Goldberg said.
 “It’s important for women, as they approach menopause, to really take stock of their health.”

-On average, the onset of menopause, when menstrual periods permanently stop, occurs at age 54, said Dr. Goldberg, medical director of the Joan H. Tisch Center for Women’s Health at New York University Langone Medical Center.
+On average, the onset of menopause, when menstrual periods permanently stop, occurs around age 54, said Dr. Goldberg, medical director of the Joan H. Tisch Center for Women’s Health at New York University Langone Medical Center.

-About 35,000 American women under 50 have a heart attack each year, Dr. Goldberg said.
+More than one in three female adults has some form of cardiovascular disease.
 An overall increase in heart attacks among women is seen about 10 years after menopause.
 Heart disease is the leading killer of women.